Introduction

 Assessments

 There are written essays, individual and group presentations, closed book short answer responses and online tests.
 You must pass all of these, and your attendance is expected to be 100% both at college and placement.
 At this level you will be expected to study and research in a self-directed way, you may be guided to lessons which are online or on a medium such as Teams.
-There will not always be face to face lessons in college.
+There may be set dates for workshops which could be hybrid delivery.

 Progression

-You may apply for the 1st year of a Nursing degree at a number of universities
+You may apply for the 1st year of a Nursing degree at several universities

 You may want to continue your studies in one of the Allied Health professions at a number of universities